level12/flask-webtest/docs/index.rst

 .. note::

-    Be aware that models is bound to the session and in general you can't use object which session was removed:
+    Be aware that model is bound to the session and in general you can't use object whose session was removed:

     ::